 - Enrolled as a first year DPT student.

 - Academic achievement of 3.5 minimum cumulative GPA based on a 4.0 system.

 - Demonstrate financial need, providing supporting documentation.

 - Submit application, in its entirety, prior to the deadline specified below.

-CONGRATULATIONS TO DANIELLE WASHINGTON, SPT, THE 2019 RECIPIENT!
+CONGRATULATIONS TO Christina Crawford, SPT, THE 2020 RECIPIENT!